bdorney/CMS_GEM_Analysis_Framework/README.md

 Where:

 * **PlotOption1** and **PlotOption2** are the desired `PlotOptions` described in the table above.
 * **Desired value** is the value that the user wants to give to this particular PlotOption.
-For the `PlotOptions` that no values were provided by the user the default values are set.
+For the `PlotOptions` that no values are provided by the user the default values are set.

 2) After executing the command above, a `.cfg` file will be created in the base directory of the repository.
 If the user doesn't select the name of the `.cfg` file by adding the option `--OutputName=SomeName` in the command line above, the default name `PlotConfig.cfg` will be set.